mulesoft-assets/template-sap2sfdc-product-broadcast/README.md

 **Failling to do so could lead to unexpected behavior of the template.**

 ### SAP Pre Conditions
+There are a few things that needs to be done in SAP in order for this template to work.

+1. RFC destination
+RFC destination of type "TCP/IP Connection" pointing to program ID on gateway needs to be created.
+The destination uses Unicode communication type with target system.

+2. Program ID registration
+RFC SDK is used to register program ID on gateway.
+Same program ID name is used here as in the RFC destination.

+3. Partner port
+Partner port needs to be defined type of Idoc of SAP release 4.x as its version.
+As RFC destination same RFC destination created earlier is used.

+4. Partner profile
+Partner profile needs to be customized type of logical system as partner type.
+Outbound parameter of message type MATMAS is defined in the partner profile.
+As receiver port an RFC destination created earlier is used.
+Idoc Type MATMAS01 is defined.

 ### SFDC Pre Conditions